 Serious golfers will appreciate the layout and challenge of the course, as well as the thrilling opportunity to recreate the shots that have defined many careers and hallmarked championship history.

-In 2018, the Open will return to Carnoustie for the 8th time.
-It’s seen some of the most memorable championships in the tournament's history, most notably Frenchman Jean Van de Velde’s meltdown on the 72nd hole in 1999.
+Having been a multiple Open Championship host, Carnoustie has seen some of the most memorable in the tournament’s history, most notably Frenchman Jean Van de Velde’s meltdown on the 72nd hole in 1999.
 The Championship Course at Carnoustie is another links classic and one of the best golf courses in Scotland.

 The Championship Course is argued to be the best course in the UK never to host an Open.
 5-time Champion Tom Watson once said that it was the most fun he’d ever had playing golf.
 Considered as one of the top 10 courses in the world, Dornoch will not disappoint, even when the famous Scottish showers are around…

 The high standard of links golf in Scotland just doesn’t seem to relent.
 Over 100 years old, the Ailsa Course at Turnberry regularly appears in the top 20 best golf courses in the world on a variety of rankings.
 Recently acquired by Donald Trump, renovations have seen the already splendid Ailsa somehow get even better.